josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/shading_language.md

 ## Functions

-It is possible to define functions in a Xogot shader.
+It is possible to define functions in a Godot shader.
 They use the following
 syntax:

 ```